carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

 At the bottom of our JIT we add a private method to do the actual optimization:
 *optimizeModule*.
 This function sets up a FunctionPassManager, adds some passes to it, runs it over every function in the module, and then returns the mutated module.
-The specific optimizations used are the same ones used in `Chapter 4 <LangImpl4.html>`_ of the "Implementing a language with LLVM" tutorial series -- readers may visit that chapter for a more in-depth discussion of them, and of IR optimization in general.
+The specific optimizations are the same ones used in `Chapter 4 <LangImpl4.html>`_ of the "Implementing a language with LLVM" tutorial series.
+Readers may visit that chapter for a more in-depth discussion of these, and of IR optimization in general.

-And that's it: When a module is added to our JIT the OptimizeLayer will now pass it to our optimizeModule function before passing the transformed module on to the CompileLayer below.
-Of course, we could have called optimizeModule directly in our addModule function and not gone to the bother of using the IRTransformLayer, but it gives us an opportunity to see how layers compose, and how one can be implemented, because IRTransformLayer turns out to be one of the simplest implementations of the *layer* concept that can be devised:
+And that's it in terms of changes to KaleidoscopeJIT: When a module is added via addModule the OptimizeLayer will call our optimizeModule function before passing the transformed module on to the CompileLayer below.
+Of course, we could have called optimizeModule directly in our addModule function and not gone to the bother of using the IRTransformLayer, but doing so gives us another opportunity to see how layers compose.
+It also provides a neat entry point to the *layer* concept itself, because IRTransformLayer turns out to be one of the simplest implementations of the layer concept that can be devised:

 .. code-block:: c++